 All students are responsible for 3 credits AU tuition, international airfare, most meals, in-country transport outside of the program, visa fees and immunizations.

-SIS students will work alongside students from SIS Partner School, the Norweigan University of Life Sciences (NMBU) and the UN University for Peace (UPEACE) and other Costa Rican Institutions.
+SIS students will work alongside students from SIS Partner School, the Norweigan University of Life Sciences (NMBU) and students from Costa Rican institutions.
+UN University for Peace (UPEACE) will be a partner institution for this research.

 This practicum is open to all SIS graduate students meeting the practicum requirements and may be of particular interest to students studying Global Environmental Policy, Natural Resources and Sustainable Development, International Peace and Conflict Resolution, and International Development.